 Those who do not know the space within the heart have missed the most important thing in life.
 They have condemned themselves to be ever seeking and striving and never come to rest.
 Because we are afraid of being nothing, we must ever struggle to become something.
 We fall from spirit, which is immaterial, into matter, which being formed is mortal, limited and uncertain.
 We lose our inner space and become an outer thing, a mere body or person confined within a few feet of flesh.
 We give up our light and become a shadow of what other people think.

 True meditation is returning to the space within the heart.
 It consists of withdrawing and immersing the mind in the inner heart space, in which the mind gets lost and loses itself like a drop within the sea.
 This requires that we sink deep inside ourselves, merging everything within the core of our being.
+We must trace all our thoughts to their origin in the heart.
+Then we can abide in peaceful, blissful thought free awareness.
+That is the essence of Vedantic meditation and the ultimate method of Vedic counseling.

 Yet while easy to understand conceptually and not difficult to feel emotionally, a complete merging into the inner space is not easy.
 Though the most direct it is also the most difficult of all practices and the fruit of all.
 Few advanced yogis are able to accomplish it, even after years of practice.
 To move into the spiritual heart requires that we withdraw our entire attention from the field of the senses, directing all of our energy within.
 A tremendous fire of spiritual practice is necessary to get there.
 It requires an inward death and transfiguration even while the body is alive.
 To really fully return to the spiritual heart requires the consummate energization of our entire life and consciousness.
 Yet any contact with the spiritual heart, however minor, must sow the seeds of its eventual realization.